dmkos/php-containers/README.md

 This repository contains different container images of PHP.
 For details, see the corresponding `README.md` files.

+For your convenience, images pull URL is `ghcr.io/dmkos/php`.
+Specify tag from list below.

 ## Supported tags

 * [`8.4-fpm-freebsd14.3-pkg`](./freebsd/fpm-pkg/8.4/Containerfile)